Miami-Erie Canal Site Historic District

 Miami–Erie Canal Site Historic District

-Miami–Erie Canal Site Historic District is a registered historic district on the Miami and Erie Canal near West Chester, Ohio.
-The district consists of Lock #38 on the canal, the house used by the lock's gatekeeper, and several foundation sites from demolished canal-related buildings.
-The limestone lock was built in 1825-26 as part of the original construction of the canal, which connected the Ohio River to Lake Erie.
-The gatekeeper's house, the second built at the lock, was constructed in 1870; the first house's foundation is still present as well.
-A mill race connects the lock to the former Friend and Fox Paper Company, which opened a paper mill on the canal in 1866.
-The paper mill was destroyed by a fire in 1932, though its foundations and retaining walls are still part of the site.
+Miami–Erie Canal Site Historic District is a registered historic district located along the Miami and Erie Canal near West Chester, Ohio.
+The district includes Lock #38 on the canal, the house once used by the lock's gatekeeper, and several foundation sites from demolished canal-related buildings.
+The limestone lock was built in 1825-26 as part of the canal’s original construction, which connected the Ohio River to Lake Erie.
+The gatekeeper's house, the second built at the lock, was completed in 1870; the first house's foundation is still present as well.
+A mill race links the lock to the former Friend and Fox Paper Company, which established a paper mill along the canal in 1866.
+Although the mill was destroyed by fire in 1932, its foundations and retaining walls are still preserved as part of the historic site.

 The district was added to the National Register of Historic Places on December 18, 1978.